VeriBlock/pop-bch/IntegrationMarkDown.md

 const std::vector<std::string> testnetVBKblocks = {};
 ```

-Also has been added veriblock util.hpp source file, with the some usefull set of functions for the integration purposes
+Additionally create an util.hpp source file, with some usefull set of functions for the integration purposes.
+We will use it among the integration process.\
-vbk/util.hpp
+[<font style="color: red">vbk/util.hpp</font>]
 ```
 #ifndef BITCOIN_SRC_VBK_UTIL_HPP
 #define BITCOIN_SRC_VBK_UTIL_HPP